 Daisy: Don't worry about me.
 I'm not gonna be slinging pizza for the rest of my life.

-Leona: The best pizza!Mystic Pizza is a Coming of Age drama starring Julia Roberts, Annabeth Gish, Lili Taylor, Vincent D'Onofrio, William R. Moses, Adam Storke, Conchata Ferrell, John Fiore and Joanna Merlin.Kat and Daisy are sisters who, along with their best friend Jojo, work at the pizza place of the title.
-Jojo is engaged to be married to Bill, who runs a fishing boat, but while she loves Bill, she's not sure she's ready to get married.
-Kat, who's working other jobs to help pay for Yale, takes on a babysitting job and becomes attracted to Tim, the man she's babysitting for.
-Finally, Daisy, the "bad sister", gets involved with Charlie, a rich guy.
+Leona: The best pizza!Mystic Pizza is a 1988 Coming of Age drama directed by Donald Petrie, starring Julia Roberts, Annabeth Gish, Lili Taylor, Vincent D'Onofrio, William R. Moses, Adam Storke, Conchata Ferrell, John Fiore and Joanna Merlin.Kat (Gish) and Daisy (Roberts) are sisters who, along with their best friend Jojo (Taylor), work at the pizza place of the title.
+Jojo is engaged to be married to Bill (D'Onofrio), who runs a fishing boat, but while she loves Bill, she's not sure she's ready to get married.
+Kat, who's working other jobs to help pay for Yale, takes on a babysitting job and becomes attracted to Tim (Moses), the man she's babysitting for.
+Finally, Daisy, the "bad sister", gets involved with Charlie (Storke), a rich guy.

 This film contains examples of: